-In light of the recent economic crisis, government spending on healthcare has significantly decreased in recent years.
-In an attempt to streamline the system and fight corruption, the Greek government has introduced universal social security numbers and electronic prescriptions, and has also channelled resources to Greece's larger hospitals.
+In an attempt to streamline the system and fight corruption, the Greek government has introduced universal social security numbers and electronic prescriptions and has also channelled resources to Greece's larger hospitals.

 Public healthcare in Greece